tonybro233/silly-batch/README-en.md

 - Using SLF4J logging api，easy to integrate with log implementation.
 - The way to achieve parallel reads is to submit self-submit reading job to the thread pool, the initial number of job is thread pool's size.
 - For each steps, Silly Batch will create thread pool when using parallel mode, it means that there are up to three default thread pools.
-Of course you can provide external thread pools, even specify one thread pool for three steps.
-But note that Silly Batch will always trying to submit a lot of jobs to the thread pool, when using single thread pool, if the speed of reading is much more faster than others, lots of processing jobs will be submitted at once, that cause the writing jobs ranked at the tail of the thread pool's  job queue, middle data will be stacked in queue for a long time.
-If it is a problem, consider using `PriorityThreadPoolExecutor` with `PriorityBlockingQueue`.
+You can provide external thread pools, even specify one thread pool for three steps (not recommend).
+If you need to use external thread pools, be sure to understand how Silly Batch works, then adjust the blocking queue's capacity of the thread pool and specify appropriate `ejectedExecutionHandler` for it.
 - Parallelism means sacrificing order, Silly Batch can also handle data in order(by default)，and support using `forceOrder` option to force doing processing after read over, doing writing after process over.
+Notice that in forceOrder mode, internal readQueue and writeQueue will change to unbounded queue, all data will be read into memory, make sure there is enough memory or it may cause OOM error.
 - When in parallel mode, job may not stopped immediately (limited by java thread model) when failed(exceed fail over), but will as soon as possible.
 - Be careful not to make your computer crash down.